cpualei/splitzy/README.md

 <h1 align="center">splitzy</h1>

+<p align="center">A full-stack bill-splitting application.
+<br><br>
-<p align="center">splitzy - an original application based off Splitwise - is a full stack application that provides users the ability to search and add other users as friends and bill them for their dues.
-Users also have the ability to make notes or add comments to existing bills.
+splitzy provides users the ability to search and add other users as friends and bill them for their dues.
+Users also have the ability to make notes/add comments to existing bills.
 To make use of these features, users are required to sign up for an account.
-<br><br><b>LIVE LINK: https://splitzy-app.herokuapp.com/login</b></p>
+<br><br><b>LIVE LINK: https://splitzyapp-fd4923ca97e0.herokuapp.com/login</b></p>
 <br>

 ## Technologies Used